 Eyelid Surgery - Blepharoplasty FAQ's

-Dr. Scott Kirk has been performing surgery on the eyelids for over 30 years.
+Scott Kirk, MD has been performing surgery on the eyelids for over 30 years.
 In that time, he has performed thousands of procedures helping our patients.
 If you have questions about eyelid procedures or other eye care options read our FAQ below or call for a consultation.

 Frequently asked questions: